Luligu/zigbee2mqtt-automations/README.md

 ```
 [Your name for automation]
-  active?:                ## Values: true or false (default true: the automation is active)
+  active?:                ## Values: true or false Default: true (true: the automation is active)
+  execute_once?:          ## Values: true or false Default: false (true: the automatione is executed only once)
   trigger:
     platform:
     entity: